SarthakSharma660/python-in-clg/README.md

 # python-in-clg
-this repo is for my college workshop
+This repo is for my college workshop
+We are working on Anaconda Jyupter Notebook